Translating SRT Subtitles with the Three-Step Reflection Method

 -->

-- Third line and subsequent lines: Subtitle text content
+- Third Line and onward: Subtitle text content

 Subtitles are separated by two blank lines.